JacobThielNUVIEW/PRACER/README.md

 ---

-Thank you for contributing to RACELAY.
+Thank you for contributing to PRACER.
 We prioritize privacy, security, and open, well-documented practices.
-If anything in this README is unclear, or you want a different layout or extra detail somewhere, tell me and I’ll refine it further.
+If anything in this README is unclear, or you want a different layout or extra detail somewhere, tell me and I'll refine it further.
 ```

 ++ End Bin# REACELAY – Adaptive running platform